-week we turn the ARMS Member Spotlight on David
+week we turn the ARMS Member Spotlight on David Hoff,

-licensed in 1971 and currently holds an Advanced Class license.
+and currently holds an Advanced Class license.
 He's an oldtimer

 in ARMS as he joined up in 1972.

-credits his oldest son, Brent (WB9GGL), for getting
+credits his oldest son, Brent (WB9GGL), for getting the two of

-States Coast Guard engineman, David was required to learn blinker light and, of
+engineman, David was required to learn blinker light and, of

 course, Morse Code.
 When his son heard about ham radio and the

-his Yaesu FT757 GXII transceiver and 20-meter attic
+his Yaesu FT757 GXII transceiver and 20-meter attic dipole,

-among other things.
+things.
 He especially enjoys the fellowship of the ARMS

 shares a great story about his CW.
 He says, "Of late my CW

 was when I was coming out of heart surgery and was on a

 breathing tube.
 My XYL was holding my hand and I wanted her to

 know I was OK (in my mind) so I tapped out code on her wrist.

 She knew at once what I was doing but my youngest son, Bard, copied

 and told the rest of the gathered family what I was sending.